-arning Outcomes- e learner will: sessment Criteria- e learner can: 1.
-Understand the theoretical foundation of data analytics used in business decision-making.
-1.1 1.2 1.3 Explain common terminology in 'data analytics'.
-Critically evaluate the use of data analytic methods.
-Summarise the importance of data analytics for businesses.
-2. Understand issues in preparing a large data set for use in an applied analytical model.
-Evaluate analytical model data preparation processes.
-Critically evaluate potential issues in the preparation of data for use in an applied analytical model.
-3. Be able to apply a range of descriptive analytic and/or statistical techniques to convert data into actionable insight.
-3.3
+Learning Outcomes- Assessment Criteria- The learner will: The learner can: Understand the 1.1 Explain common terminology in 'data analytics'. theoretical foundation of data 1.2 Critically evaluate the use of data analytic analytics used in business methods. decision-making.
+1.3 Summarise the importance of data analytics for businesses.
+Understand issues in 2.1 Evaluate analytical model data preparation preparing a large data set for use processes. in an applied analytical model.
+2.2 Critically evaluate potential issues in the preparation of data for use in an applied analytical model.
+Be able to apply a range 3.1 Critically evaluate methods to visualise the output of descriptive analytic and/or from an applied analytical model. statistical techniques to convert 3.2 Apply an appropriate programming language or data into actionable insight. tool to demonstrate how descriptive analytic techniques contribute to decision-making.
+3.3 Apply an appropriate programming language or tool to demonstrate how predictive analytic techniques are used in forecasting future events.
+3.4 Apply an appropriate programming language or tool to demonstrate how prescriptive analytic techniques are used to find the best course of action in a situation.